HASS Topics Courses

 Description: In this seminar course, we will learn to utilize the methods of Intergroup Dialogue (IGD) to explore our identities, interrogate our experiences, and communicate effectively across differences.
 IGD is a style of participatory education rooted in social justice that uses personal reflection and in-class activities to cultivate brave spaces for learning and self-discovery.

-We will also learn and practice dialogue facilitation methods in order to increase our capacities to engage in future dialogues within our communities.
+We will also learn and practice dialogue facilitation methods to increase our capacities to engage in future dialogues within our communities.

 Course Objectives: